-The Phyllis Newman Women’s Health Initiative addresses the myriad concerns women face when dealing with a serious medical condition.
+The Phyllis Newman Women’s Health Initiative addresses the myriad of concerns women face when dealing with a serious medical condition.

 When women come to The Fund after a serious medical diagnosis, they are often overwhelmed with concerns about their ability to work, family issues, managing basic bills as well as medical bills and coping both physically and mentally with a challenging medical situation.
 Fund trustee and cancer survivor Phyllis Newman founded our Women's Health Initiative so that women have a safe place to go to address serious medical concerns and get confidential and compassionate help.

 Our social workers will help you negotiate the steps that follow a life-changing diagnosis.
 Through individual counseling, support groups, educational seminars, linkage to community supports and short-term financial assistance, we will help you receive the nurturing support you need.

 Even though we are not a primary medical care facility, we help you get medical care whether or not you have health insurance.
 In addition to The Friedman Health Center for the Performing Arts, which offers primary care at The Actors Fund's main office in Times Square to everyone in performing arts and entertainment, we are familiar with the local hospitals and clinics, and our Artists Health Insurance Resource Center can help you find affordable health insurance if do not have any.